aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ### Sample Data Collection for Testing

-The CarbonLake Quickstart application comes with sample data for testing successful deployment of the application and can be found in the `resource/sample-data` directory.
+The CarbonLake Quick Start application comes with sample data for testing successful deployment of the application and can be found in the `resource/sample-data` directory.

 ## What it does

-This Quickstart provides core functionality to accelerate data ingestion, processing, calculation, storage, analytics and insights.
-The following list outlines the current capabilities and limitations of the CarbonLake Quickstart.
+This Quick Start provides core functionality to accelerate data ingestion, processing, calculation, storage, analytics and insights.
+The following list outlines the current capabilities and limitations of the CarbonLake Quick Start.
 Please submit a PR to request additional capabilities and features.
 We appreciate your feedback as we continue to improve this offering.

 ### Capabilities

 The following list of capabilities covers current capabilities as recorded and updated August 2022:

 1. Accepts CSV formatted data inputs as S3 upload to CarbonLake Landing Bucket
-2. Accepts mult-part and standard upload via S3 CLI, Console, and other programmatic means
+2. Accepts multi-part and standard upload via S3 CLI, Console, and other programmatic means
 3. Accepts single file upload via AWS Amplify console with optional web application
 4. Provides daily data compaction at midnight in local time
 5. Performs calculation using pre-built GHG calculator lookup table